Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 -----

 This end point allows users to create a new contact or update an existing contact.
 Contacts are identified by their email address.
-If a contact already exists in the database it will be updated with the information supplied.
-If an optional field is not provided that field is not updated.
+If a contact already exists in the database, it will be updated with the information supplied.
+If an optional field is not provided, that field is not updated.

 * URL: /contacts